Dense bidisperse suspensions under non-homogenous shear: Results

 \section{Results}

-In this work we study dense suspensions in an infinite shear flow subject to a spatial perturbation.
-Such disturbance is in a form of a sinusoidal wave superimposed to the underline uniform shear flow, applied along all the Cartesian directions as shown in \cref{fig:sketch}, one at a time.
-In particular, we start by considering a perturbation described by \cref{eq:perturb} with $A=20$ and $n=1$.
+We start by considering a perturbation described by \cref{eq:perturb} with $A=20$ and $n=1$.
 Thus, the particles are driven by a non-uniform shear-rate, due to the sinusoidal disturbance, but under the same mean total shear-rate.
 The effects of the perturbed shear-rate on the rheology of the suspensions are reported in \cref{fig:timeHis}.
-In particular, the figure shows the relative viscosity $\overline{\eta}_r=\overline{\sigma}_{12}/\eta_0\overline{\dot{\gamma}}$, where $\overline{\sigma}_{12}$ is the shear component of the suspension stress tensor $\overline{\sigma}$, as a function of the non-dimensional time, i.e.\ the strain $\gamma=\overline{\dot{\gamma}}t$, for all the possible configurations compatible with the boundary conditions (i.e.,\ the waves $u_{2},u_{3}\sim \sin{(x_1)}$ are discarded since they are not consistent with the Lees-Edwards boundary conditions).
+In particular, the figure shows the relative viscosity (i.e.,\ the shear-stress ratio) $\overline{\eta}_r=\overline{\sigma}_{12}/\eta_0\overline{\dot{\gamma}}$, where $\overline{\sigma}_{12}$ is the shear component of the suspension stress tensor $\overline{\sigma}$, as a function of the non-dimensional time, i.e.\ the strain $\gamma=\overline{\dot{\gamma}}t$, for all the possible configurations compatible with the boundary conditions (i.e.,\ the waves $u_{2},u_{3}\sim \sin{(x_1)}$ are discarded since they are not consistent with the Lees-Edwards boundary conditions).
 In particular, the figure is split into two rows, where the top one sketches the velocity disturbance and the bottom one shows the time-history of $\overline{\eta}_r$, keeping the same colour map for clarity reasons.
 In the same figure, the black solid lines refers to the reference case, i.e.\ the particles immersed in a plain shear-flow.
-Note that, all the cases start from the same initial configuration, that corresponds to a bidispersed suspension with total volume fraction $\overline{\phi}=0.50$, and dispersion ratio $\lambda=a_2/a_1=3$.
-The suspensions are sheared with a high mean shear-rate, i.e.,\ $\overline{\dot{\gamma}}/\dot{\gamma}_0=1$ (a description of the latter quantity can be found in the Appendix), and such configuration can be located within the shear-thickening region of the flow curve \citep{MARI2014,MONTI2021}.
-From \cref{fig:sketch}, we observe that three out of four cases do not show significant alteration in terms of $\overline{\eta}_r$, apart from a small increase of the relative viscosity; on the other hand, the remaining case manifests substantial modifications.
+Note that, all the cases start from the same initial configuration, that corresponds to a bidisperse suspension with total volume fraction $\overline{\phi}=0.50$, and dispersion ratio $\lambda=a_2/a_1=3$.
+The suspensions are sheared with a high mean shear-rate, i.e.,\ $\overline{\dot{\gamma}}/\dot{\gamma}_0=1$ (a description of the latter quantity can be found in the Supplementary Material), and such configuration can be located within the shear-thickening region of the flow curve \citep{MARI2014,MONTI2021}.
+From \cref{fig:timeHis}, we observe that three out of four cases do not show significant alteration in terms of $\overline{\eta}_r$, apart from a small increase of the relative viscosity; on the other hand, the remaining case manifests substantial modifications.
 This case corresponds to the sinusoidal disturbance acting in the shear plane $x-y$, i.e.\ $u=20 \overline{\dot{\gamma}} a_0\sin{\left(\kappa_0 y\right)}$ (red solid line) and leads to a reduction of the effective viscosity by approximately $50\%$.

 In the following part of this section, we will investigate the cause of the viscosity drop for the latter case mentioned.
 The investigation will be carried out via a parametric study aiming at unravelling the effect of the amplitude and of the wavenumber of the disturbance.